 Learn how credit report self help repair works if you have collection accounts on your credit reports.

-Unfortunately, collection accounts on your credit reports can haunt you long after you've resolved your collection account.
+Collection accounts on your credit reports can haunt you long after you've resolved your collection account.
 But there are things you can do to get your credit back on track.

 There are two common myths about collection accounts on credit reports:

 1. My credit scores will improve if I pay off collection accounts.
 This is very unlikely.
 In many of the most popular credit scoring models used by lenders today, collection accounts are negative, whether paid or unpaid.
 Sometimes you may see a little bump from paying off one of these accounts, but don't be surprised if you don't.
 (Some of the newer credit reporting models do ignore paid collection accounts, but not all lenders use these.)

 You'll learn in detail how to deal with collection collection accounts on your credit reports in our ebook, Debt Collection Answers: How to Use Debt Collection Laws to Protect Your Rights.
 Get the ebook for free: download it here.